zicat/tributary/doc/user_guide_config_detail.md

 ## Channel Detail

-A channel like data streaming can be appended records and consumed records by sinks repeatedly, the channel also has the ability of persistence.
+A channel like data streaming can be appended records and consumed records by sinks repeatedly, some types of channels like file has the ability of persistence.

 Tributary service support to define multi channels in the application.properties.